 Acceptance Factors for Matching into Internal Medicine Residency

-What You Need to Match into Internal Medicine Residency
+What You Need to Match into an Internal Medicine Residency Program

 The interactive tableau tool can be found here, and we recommend taking a look at the specialty you’ll be applying to before submitting your ERAS packet: https://public.tableau.com/profile/national.resident.matching.program#!/vizhome/PDSurvey_0/Desktoptablet

-For IM specifically, major components of the survey you should pay attention to include: (from top to bottom of the page):
+For Internal Medicine Residency specifically, major components of the survey you should pay attention to include: (from top to bottom of the page):

-- Selection Criteria for an Interview – For IM, step 1 and Step 2 are most important.
+- Selection Criteria for an Interview – For Internal Medicine, Step 1 and Step 2 are most important.
 Program directors want to see that you are able to keep up academically in a large field.
 Many do not want to see that you have failed exam attempts, but this is only around 80% of programs.
-The personal statement appears to be the least important factor in obtaining an interview for IM, so if you are having to choose between spending 20 hours writing your personal statement vs. 20 hours studying for step 2, you are probably better off crushing step 2.
+The personal statement appears to be the least important factor in obtaining an interview for Internal Medicine, so if you are having to choose between spending 20 hours writing your personal statement vs. 20 hours studying for step 2, you are probably better off crushing step 2.

 - Step 1 – Score

-- 225+ is a good score to expect an interview in IM, with the median being 230 for those who are almost always offered interviews.
+- 225+ is a good score to expect an interview in Internal Medicine, with the median being 230 for those who are almost always offered interviews.